speedmax/h2o-php/README.md

  * Readable and human friendly syntax.
  * Easy to use and maintain
  * Encourage reuse in templates by template inclusion and inheritance.
- * higly extensible through filters, tags and template extensions.
+ * highly extensible through filters, tags and template extensions.
- * Bundled rich set of filters and tags for string formatting, html helpers and internationlization.
+ * Bundled rich set of filters and tags for string formatting, HTML helpers and internationalization.

 Requirement
 ------------------------